rjmarzec/discord-leetcode-bot/README.md

 ## Features

 - 📅 Automatically posts a random LeetCode problem every Friday at 5PM
-- 🎯 On-demand problem fetching with `!leetcode` command
+- 🎯 On-demand problem fetching with `!problem` command
 - 🎨 Cool embeds with problem details and difficulty color coding
 - 🏷️ Role pinging for notifications
 - 💰 Filters out premium-only problems

-## TODO

-- [x] Based on message reaction, keep track of leaderboard
+- 🏆 Leaderboard tracking based on message reactions
-- [x] Implement problem history to avoid repetition
+- 🕑 Problem history to avoid repetition
-- [x] Command to display the leaderboard: `!leaderboard`
+- 📊 `!leaderboard` command to display current rankings
-- [ ] Host this somewhere (rasberry pi?)
+- ☁️ Hosted on AWS EC2 for 24/7 uptime

 ## Setup Instructions

 1. Clone this repository
 2. Install dependencies with `npm install`
 3. Copy `.env.example` to `.env` and fill in your Discord bot token and channel ID
-4. Start the bot with `npm start`
+4. Start the bot with `node index.js`

 ## Environment Variables